xp-forge/lambda-ws/README.md

 Streaming
 ---------
-This library implements HTTP response streaming, improving TTFB and memory consumption of web applications.
+This library implements HTTP response streaming as [announced by AWS in April 2023](https://aws.amazon.com/de/blogs/compute/introducing-aws-lambda-response-streaming/), improving TTFB and memory consumption of web applications.
 Response streaming is available for lambda function URLs which have their invoke mode set to *RESPONSE_STREAM*.

 Inherit from the *HttpStreaming* base class instead of *HttpApi*: